Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 16. Counter Proposal

-An alternative solution is when there is an agreement on the one that is already presented.
+This refers to an alternative solution when there is an agreement on the one that is already presented.
+This helps negotiators encourage each party to agree by highlighting the most important terms before making decisions.

 17. Distributive Negotiation